ManuManjunath/DS_Learning/03_MachineLearning/README.md

 ##### Cross Validation
 A process that uses different portions of the data to test and train a model on different iterations.

+#### Ensemble learning
+Building multiple models and aggregating their outputs to make a prediction.

+* Each individual model that compreises an Ensemble is a "base leaner"

+##### Bagging (Bootstrap + Aggregating)
+* Bootstrapping means Sampling with Replacement.
+* During aggregation, the predictions of all the individual models are aggregated to produce the final prediction.

+#### Random Forest
+Ensemble of decision trees trained on bootstrapped data with randomly selected features.

+##### Hyperparameters for Random Forest
+* max_features: Sepcifies the number of features that each tree randomly selects during training.
+* n_estimators: Specifies the number of trees your model will build in its ensemble.